Introduction

 Ending

 Each Player takes one turn at a time, and play continues this way until one Player has no remaining face-down cards in their rows.
 This signals the end of the round.
-The other Players at the table will be able to take one more turn, and at the end of their turn will turn-up any remaining face-downs in their rows.
+The other Players at the table will be able to take one more turn, and at the end of their turn will turn up any remaining face-downs in their rows.

 Each card is associated with a particular score, which will be explained in further detail below.

-The optimal score for a round of Card Golf is 0, where all three columns contain matching cards.
+The optimal score for a round is 0, where all three columns contain matching cards.
 Each column is independent, and each column can be matched with three different cards.
 The left column could be two kings, the middle column two 6s, and the right column 2 4s, and the Player would still receive 0 points for the round.

-Scores should be tallied for after each round, and the overall lowest score after the total number of rounds is the winner.
+Scores should be tallied after each round, and the overall lowest score after the total number of rounds is the winner.

 Golf Card Game Rules